chikamat/dsci551-final_project/README.md

 - `compose.yaml`: Docker Compose file to orchestrate the multi-container setup.

-- `dummy_data.txt`: Sample data for testing the application.
+- `import_data.sh`: Loading sample data for testing the application.

+- `clear_data.sh`: Removing all data from the database.

 ## Team Contributions